How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 What does Thai tea consist of?

 Thai tea consists of strong black tea leaves, aromatic spices (star anise, cardamom, tamarind), sugar, milk, and food coloring for the orange hue.
 Traditional blends often include vanilla extract or crushed tamarind for depth of flavor.
-This combination creates Bobalicious Thai Bubble Tea's signature aroma and sweet, spiced taste profile.
+This combination creates Thai bubble tea's signature aroma and sweet, spiced taste profile.

 Is Thai milk tea high in sugar?